 “Angular 1 was a framework, something you could just drop into a web page and get going,” says Green.
 “With Angular 2, we’re really attacking it from a ‘platform of capabilities’ standpoint.
 We’re still doing the framework, but we’re improving our ability to handle different languages.
 Our plan is to have versions that will work with many server-side technologies, from Java to Python.”

-It’s all part of a massive push to prepare to bring the next major release of Angular for a smooth landing, which also includes working closely with teams using Angular 2 both inside and out of Google.
+It’s all part of a massive push to prepare to bring the next major release of Angular in for a smooth landing, which also includes working closely with teams using Angular 2 both inside and outside of Google.

 The Old Angular